aramk/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.12 =
+* Added ability to convert all legacy Crayon tags in blog posts to &lt;pre&gt; tags, retaining all attributes.
+These are the accepted standard for the Tag Editor and they're backwards compatible (if Crayon is off or you're using another highlighter).
 * Added Go Language
 * Added 4 new fonts suggested by <a href="http://andrealazzarotto.com/" target="_blank">Andrea Lazzarotto</a>
 * Fixed mixed highlighting + icon from showing all the time, only shows with mixed language code